James Cameron's unrealized projects: Jurassic Park

 In May 1990, Cameron attempted to buy the rights to make a film adaptation of Michael Crichton's novel Jurassic Park.
 However, Steven Spielberg bought the rights by a mere few hours before Cameron could do so.
-The film was released in 1993 and directed by Spielberg.
-Since the film's release, Cameron has admitted that after he saw Spielberg's Jurassic Park, he realized that he wouldn't have been the right person to make the film.
+The film released in 1993 and was directed by Spielberg.
+In an Empire magazine interview, Cameron conceded, "[Spielberg] was the right guy to make it.
+Not me, because I would have made it too terrifying and R-rated.
+It would have been Aliens (1986) with dinosaurs."

-Point Break

-On the 1991 American buddy cop action crime thriller film Point Break, only W. Peter Iliff is credited for the screenplay, but Cameron has said that he did a considerable amount of writing with the film's director Kathryn Bigelow for the final film.
-Cameron is only credited as an executive producer on the final product.